Understanding

 Feeling hopeless, collapsed, overwhelmed, numb, disassociated / shutdown (I can't)

-When we are in the 'Red' state, of FEAR or PANIC, we are almost incapable of dealing with any external input.
+When we are in the 'Red' state of FEAR or PANIC, we are often no longer able to take in external input.
 Our parasympathetic shutdown masks the extremely high and unbearable sympathetic activation, and leads to immobility.
 We are flooded with fear-driven physiological responses and can no longer think straight.
 In this state we have only one emergency response and that is safety.

 Everything we perceive is through the lens of "am I safe?"